thedevd/techBlog/springboot/microservices/product-catalog-microservice/README.md

 ## Use of Ribbon (A Load balancer)
 In this we will see how we can make use of Ribbon (Load balancer) to load balance the request.
-* In this demo we will see how to configure our product-catalog-service to allow FeignClient to communicate with Load balancer component called Ribbon.
+* In this demo we will see how to configure our `product-catalog-service` to allow FeignClient to communicate with Load balancer component called Ribbon.
-* We will run more than two instances of inventory-service (first on 8082 port, second on 8083 and so on) and then configure the Ribbon in our product-catalog-service so that when it will make call to the APIs of inventory-service, the request will be routed to one of the running instance of inventory-service.
+* We will run more than two instances of `inventory-service` (first on 8082 port, second on 8083 and so on) and then configure the Ribbon in our `product-catalog-service` so that when it will make call to the APIs of `inventory-service`, the request will be routed to one of the running instance of `inventory-service`.
   <p align="center">
     <img src="https://github.com/thedevd/imageurls/blob/master/sprintboot/ribbon-load-balance-inventory-service.png">
   </p>